kenqyu/bot-sym-browser/README.md

 ####Modification Instructions

 Navigate to [symbrowser.properties](https://github.com/symphonyoss/bot-sym-browser/blob/master/src/resources/symbrowser.properties) under "bot-sym-browser/src/resources" and modify all custom fields that are indicated with capital letters inside "[]".
-Add your Symphony-specific ".p12" keystore file to this "resources" directory as well.
+Add your Symphony-specific ".p12" certificate file to this "resources" directory as well.

 ####Run Instructions